mhewedy/viper/README.md

 3. Install ssh server on the guest os (e.g. `openssh-server`)
 4. *Optional* - You may need to login to the VM and do some actions such as:
    1. Execute `ssh-copy-id` command on host in order to use certificate authentication instead of password authentication
-   2. Execute `visudo` and add `mhewedy ALL=(ALL) NOPASSWD:ALL` to allow execute sudo commands without providing password
+   2. Execute `visudo` and add `mhewedy ALL=(ALL) NOPASSWD:ALL` to allow execute sudo commands without providing password (required for provisioner to work)
 5. [Export the VM as *OVA*](https://www.maketecheasier.com/import-export-ova-files-in-virtualbox/)

 Then each time you need to create a new VM execute the following command: